victorliu-sq/PaperWriting/FlashSMP.md

+### AI

+The key challenges in developing an improved algorithm include:

+- **Efficient synchronization**: Reducing contention and wasted work during atomic operations.
+- **Heterogeneous execution**: Seamlessly integrating CPU and GPU resources.
+- **Data dependency elimination**: Preprocessing data to remove dependencies and improve memory access patterns.
+- **Workload adaptation**: Ensuring the algorithm performs well across different scenarios.

 ## Problem w/ Previous Work

-Previous work has showcased the potential of implementing parallel GS algorithm on GPU due to its independet nature at the first round of proposing.
+Previous work has showcased the potential of implementing parallel GS algorithm on GPU due to its independent nature at the first round of proposing to improve the efficienty.

 In hard instances, they use atomicCAS to guarantee the correctness of algorithm, which can introduce lots of wasted workload and affect the efficiency a lot even scaling to large size of SMP instances.